fibbs/egw2fbox/README.md

 # INSTALLATION

-\- A current version of __PERL__ is needed. `egw2fbox.pl` requires module DBI and DBD::Mysql.
+\- A current version of **PERL** is needed. `egw2fbox.pl` requires module DBI and DBD::Mysql.
-`fritzuploader.pl` requires module XML::Simple.
+`fritzuploader.pl` requires module XML::Simple and URI::Encode.
 All other modules needed to run the script are part of the standard perl library and don't need to be installed.

 \- Clone the head revision from [https://github.com/fibbs/egw2fbox](https://github.com/fibbs/egw2fbox)